Diusrex/qt-tablemodel-implementation/README.md

 Qt TableModel Implementation
 ============================

-This repository is for my tutorial on how Model/View programming.
+This repository is for my tutorial on how Model/View programming works in qt.
 It shows how to create a TableModel that is based around organizing data in rows.

 The code in this branch only allows the default editing provited by QTableView, I have also provided two different implementations: one where the [delegate creates the editor](https://github.com/Diusrex/Qt-Model-View-Editing-Tutorial/tree/DelegateCreatesEditor), and one where [QItemEditorFactory changes the editor created](https://github.com/Diusrex/Qt-Model-View-Editing-Tutorial/tree/DelegateImplementation).